 Finally, the owner of a new car will have spent quite a bit of money buying the car, which represents a bigger investment than, say, the fifth or sixth owner, who bought the car for a lot less.

 Every car is different

 On the other hand, multiple owners aren't necessarily a bad thing, either.

-And a single owner might well have lost interest in looking after their car, seeing it as just transport after a few years and not caring as much about its maintenance.
+A single owner, however, might well have lost interest in looking after their car, seeing it as just transport after a few years and not caring as much about its maintenance.

 How to check a car’s service history

 A detailed service history is the mark of a well-maintained car.
 If the car has been taken for regular services at a reputable garage, it should offer greater reassurance to a buyer.
 The same goes for receipts and records of any work carried out on the car.

 In many ways, the service history is a more reliable indicator of a used car’s history than knowing how many owners it had and who they were.

 If there are stamps for services from two or three (or more) different dealers in different parts of the country, you can take a pretty good guess where the owners have lived.